status-im/swarms/ideas/073-gas-abstraction.md

 SNT Controller Gas Relay adaptor: include terms for accepting ethereum signed messages to IdentityGasRelay facotory and for moving the tokens from there using SNT.
 Important for accounts that never held ether, just SNT.

+Identity UX should allow user to choose what token it wants to use as gas price.

 ### Requirements & Dependancies

 Idea [#145](https://github.com/status-im/ideas/pull/145) is important to seamless and safe integration of gas abstraction for any type of call.